Rachel Letofsky

 Amanda is looking for stories and projects that make her feel deeply and that surprise her, whether that be in form, voice, tone, concept, ambition, or all of the above.
 She is particularly drawn to stories from Asian and Latinx writers, though she is always looking for stories with compelling writing featuring protagonists with a distinct voice and personality; clever, quirky, gritty, and/or twisty stories that keep her reading through the night.

 For fiction, she’s looking for literary and upmarket adult fiction that feature stories about love, complex relationships, messy family dynamics, folklore and mythology, ghosts, and/or magic, in whatever forms they may take.
-She is particularly interested in books that bend and mix genre elements, including but not limited to speculative, horror, romance, and fantasy, and books that present the full spectrum of joy and hope and explore both the lightness and darkness of the human condition.
-She has a soft spot for coming-of-age stories, unique settings, multi-generational family sagas, short story collections, and the occasional urban fantasy.
-Recent favorites include Weike Wang, Kiley Reid, Ling Ma, Nana Kwame Adjei-Brenyah, Mary H.K.
-Choi, Elizabeth Acevedo, and Leigh Bardugo.
+She is particularly interested in books that bend and mix genre elements, including but not limited to speculative, horror, romance, and fantasy, and books that present the depth and nuance and specificity of a singular life.
+She has a soft spot for coming-of-age stories, unique settings, multi-generational family sagas, short story collections.
+Recent favorites include Weike Wang, Min Jin Lee, Kiley Reid, Susan Choi, Stephen Graham Jones, R.F.
+Kuang, Mona Awad, Rufi Thorpe, Curtis Sittenfeld, Patricia Lockwood, and Kaveh Akbar.
 Unless written by an author of color, she is not the right agent for thrillers, mysteries, procedurals, space operas, or historical fiction, and she is not currently looking for children’s picture books.

 Submission Guidelines

-Amanda is typically* open to queries the first month of every quarter: January, April, July, and October.
-Any submissions sent outside of these months will not be considered.
+Amanda is typically open to queries the first month of every quarter: January, April, July, and October.
+Any submissions sent outside of these months will not be considered, unless otherwise specified.

 To query Amanda, please send a query letter, author bio, and 25-page sample (for fiction) or proposal (for nonfiction) to queryamanda@transatlanticagency.com.
 Please include “Query” in the subject line along with the title and genre of your project, and notify her if another offer of representation is received.

-Please submit your query through email**; if I am interested in your work, I will contact you by email.
+Please submit your query through email**; if she is interested in your work, she will contact you by email.

-If you have not heard from me within eight weeks, please assume that your work is not suitable for my current list.
-Thank you for thinking of me and for considering Transatlantic Agency.
+If you have not heard from her within eight weeks, please assume that your work is not suitable for her current list.
+Thank you for thinking of her and for considering Transatlantic Agency.

 **As of January 1, 2024, she will only be accepting queries via email and will no longer be open to receiving queries via QueryManager.